Boo to you!

 Step 1 – Clean the seeds

 When you are carving your pumpkin, separate the seeds from the pumpkin flesh and strings.
-Wash them well (usually putting then in a big bowl of water and rubbing them between your hands is a fast way to clean them) and let them drain in a strainer for about 30 minutes, then spread them out on a baking pan.
+Wash them well (usually putting them in a big bowl of water and rubbing them between your hands is a fast way to clean them) and let them drain in a strainer for about 30 minutes, then spread them out on a baking pan.
 Now just use a hair dryer to dry them quickly!
 It is also time to start preheating the oven.
-Turn it on and set it to 275 F (135 C, for those in Europe)
+Turn it on and set it to 275° F

 Step 2 – Spread the seeds on a cookie sheet and season them

 Spread the seeds evenly over a cookie sheet and lightly baste the seeds with melted butter, margarine, or vegetable oil.
 There are many variations.
 Here are the most popular, in order or popularity:

 Savory: 4 tablespoons melted butter, 1/2 teaspoon garlic salt and 2 teaspoons Worchestershire sauce

 Lemony: 4 tablespoons melted butter, 1 teaspoon ‘Mrs. Dash” or lemon pepper